Flexmonster Software License Agreement (“Agreement”) has been revised and is effective as of January 8, 2025.

 export var PivotTableComponent = React.forwardRef((props, ref) => <PivotTable />);

 Step 4.
-Run your application from the console:
+Run the sample project from the console:

-To integrate Flexmonster into a React Native app, follow these steps:
+Follow the steps below to integrate Flexmonster into a React Native project.

-Step 1.
-If you don’t already have a React Native app, create one by running these commands in the console:
+Create a React Native project by running the following commands in the console:

 cd my-app